 I started to invite comments for my posts from within the community, and I soon build up good gravitas on my posts.
 Google looks favourably on websites that have engagement, so that was a plus for me.
 This was it, I was on my way!

 I was less than a month in when I got an email from Wealthy Affiliate telling me I’d made my first commission within the system.
 I’d set up a LinkedIn account, a Twitter account and a page at Facebook to help drag traffic in.
 I’ll say it again – I’d made my first income!

-Excited, I logged in and found that someone had signed up through a link and I was now $8 richer.
+Excited, I logged in and found that someone had signed up for a Premium account through a link of mine and I was now $8 richer.
 Only $4,992 to go.
 Before the end of November, that first person had upgraded their membership to Annual Premium.
 I had another $175 in my account.
 I was beginning to think that my target wasn’t so silly after all.

 I continued to train within Wealthy Affiliate and I was learning new tools and techniques every day.
 Black Friday was coming up.
 Another entrepreneur signed up, another $8 hit my account.
 I started to promote Black Friday furiously on social media, then on Cyber Monday I had another membership taker.
 I had a further $130.

 Here is a screenshot of my earnings at 26th November